rohitsrao/youtube-learning/tdd_python/wes_doyle/README.md

 It accepts a string into the input and in response we get a visualisation of Named Entities

+This project contains a mix of unit tests, end-to-end browser tests and an integration test

 #### Python Modules used
 - selenium
 - spacy (Natural Language Processing)